« back

 The output signal of the BluBOX generates a strong static noise.
 Is it a defect?

 The BluBOX is not adequately leveled.
 To minimize the noise, the BluBOX must be properly leveled.
 The 3-step input sensitivity switch is used for this purpose.
 This should initially be in the middle position.
-If the input signal is very quiet, the switch should be set to HIGH.
-If the signals are very loud, you should switch to LOW.
+If the input signal is very quiet, the switch

 The small LED indicates the level: Green means "level on", red means "maximum leveling".